Reconstruction of Strings from their Substrings Spectrum: Reconstructing an Incomplete Multispectrum

 For $n,L,t$, denote by $\cD_n(L,t)$ the set of all strings that satisfy the $(n,L,t)$-LREC constraints and let $D_n(L,t) = |\cD_n(L,t)|$.
-Note that by definition, if a string satisfies the $(n,L,t)$-LREC constraints it satisfies the $(n,L,t')$-LREC constraint for all $t'\leq t$, that is, $\cD_n(L,t') \subseteq \cD_n(L,t)$. \begin{example} Let $ n, L, \bfx $ from Example~\ref{ex2}.
+Note that by definition, if a string satisfies the $(n,L,t)$-LREC constraints it satisfies the $(n,L,t')$-LREC constraint for all $t'\leq t$, that is, $\cD_n(L,t) \subseteq \cD_n(L,t')$. \begin{example} Let $ n, L, \bfx $ from Example~\ref{ex2}.
 The string $ \bfx $ satisfies the $ (n,L,4) $-LREC constraints.
 The first constraint follows from the fact that $ \bfx $ is $ 6 $-substring unique and it is possible to verify that the two other constraints are satisfied as well.
 Therefore, $ \bfx \in \cD_n(L,4) $ and also $ \bfx \in \cD_n(L,3) $. \end{example}

 In \cite{GabMil18}, the authors focused on a type of errors which corresponds to occurrence of bursts of substring losses.
 They identified a lossy multispectrum $ U \subseteq S_L(x) $ to have $ G $-maximal coverage gap if $ G $ is the maximum number of consecutive substrings that are not included in $ S_L(\bfx) $.
 Based on this characterization, they showed that if $ \bfx $ is $ (L-G-1) $-substring unique it is reconstructible from such a lossy multispectrum $U$.
 When applying this constraint to our problem, assume that $ U \in \cB_{L,t}(\bfx) $, then it is necessary that $ G = t $ since all the losses can occur consecutively.
-Based on the results of \cite{EliGabMedYaa19}, in order to construct a rate-1 code of $ (L,t) $-reconstructible strings for given $ n $ and $ t $, the construction proposed in \cite{GabMil18} requires that $ L > \lceil a\log (n) \rceil +t $ for some $a>1$.
-It will be shown in Section~\ref{chp:cardinality} that the $ (n,L,t) $-LREC constraint composes a rate-1 code for values of $L$ that satisfies $ L > \lceil a\log (n) \rceil + \lfloor t/3 \rfloor $, where $a>1+b/3$ and $t=\lceil b\log (n) \rceil + o(\log (n))$ for $ b < 3 $.
+Hence, the construction proposed in \cite{GabMil18} requires that $ \bfx $ is $ (L-t-1) $-substring unique in order for it to be $ (L,t) $-reconstructible.
+Based on the results of \cite{EliGabMedYaa19}, in order to construct a rate-$(1 - o(1))$ code of $ (L-t-1) $-substring unique length-$ n $ strings, it is required that $ L > a\log (n)+t $ for some $a>1$.
+It will be shown in Section~\ref{chp:cardinality} that the $ (n,L,t) $-LREC constraint composes a rate-$(1 - o(1))$ code for values of $L$ that satisfies $ L > a\log (n)+t/3 $, where $a>\max\{b/3+1,2b/3\}$ and $t=b\log (n) + o(\log (n))$ for $ b \in \mathbb{N} $.
 Hence, for these parameters, the construction proposed in this paper imposes a weaker constraint on the value of $L$ than the construction proposed in \cite{GabMil18}.